Apply for BAföG to attend school

 Procedure

-If you would like to apply for BAföG for your secondary education online:
+If you would like to apply online for BAföG to cover your school education:

 - Go to the BAföG Digital website and create a BundID user account.

-- Fill out the form fields online using the application wizard and submit your information electronically to the relevant office.
+- Use the application wizard to fill out the form fields online and submit your information electronically to the appropriate office.

-If you would like to submit the application in paper form:
+If you would like to submit a paper application:

-- Go to the BAföG Digital website and download the application forms that apply to you.
-Alternatively, you can pick up the forms at your local office for educational assistance.
+- Go to the website www.bafög.de and download the application forms that apply to you.
+Alternatively, you can pick up the forms at your local municipal office for educational assistance.

-- You can fill out the forms on your computer and print them, or print them and fill them out by hand.
-You must enter your name at the end of the application form.
+- You can fill out the forms on a computer and print them, or print them and fill them out by hand.
+At the end of the application form, you must enter your name or sign the forms.

-- Send the completed application forms along with the supporting documents directly to the student financial aid office responsible for you.
+- Send the completed application forms along with the supporting documents directly to the student financial aid office responsible for your case.

 The Office for Student Financial Aid will check the documents for completeness.
-If any documents are missing, they will be requested.
-If the application is complete, it will be reviewed and the decision will be communicated by mail.
+Any missing documents will be requested.
+However, this may lead to delays in processing the application.
+Only once the application is complete will it be reviewed, and the decision will be communicated by mail.

 What else should I know?

 - Incorrect or incomplete information, or failure to report changes, may result in fines or criminal penalties.
-Amounts paid in error may be reclaimed.
+Amounts paid in error may be recovered.

-- If necessary, information regarding income or assets may be verified through data cross-checking with the relevant authorities.
+- If necessary, information regarding income or assets may be verified through data cross-checks with the relevant authorities.

 Legal basis